Tuscan treats: A brief guide to Florence, Siena, Pisa and more

 Chianti wine tasting

 Lying between Florence and Siena, the Chianti Classico area is home to fabled scenery, with hills carpeted in vineyards, cypress trees and olive groves.
 Castles and hilltop villages are sprinkled here and there, and there are plenty of wine tasting opportunities in the numerous estates that produce fine reds.
 As well as visiting wine-makers, you'll be able to overnight in traditional agriturismi (farm-stays) and sample local cuisine at an authentic trattoria.

-These Tuscan treats can be yours to explore this summer if you book a great value break with Thomson.
-Fly from a number of London airports as well as Manchester and Bristol, and remember you will find the best deals on holidays to Tuscany with Thomson right here at Weather2Travel.com.
+These Tuscan treats can be yours to explore this summer if you book a great value break with TUI.
+Fly from a number of London airports as well as Manchester and Bristol, and remember you will find the best deals on holidays to Tuscany with TUI right here at Weather2Travel.com.
 You can also see what the weather in Tuscany is like, and when we think is the best time to go for top holiday conditions.

 Get FREE travel offers